torquefi/torque_dapp/README.md

 ## Getting Started (V1)

-To use the interface, follow these simple steps:
+To use the interface, follow these steps:

 1. **Logging In**
-   - Ensure you have a compatible web3 wallet.
+   - Ensure you have a compatible wallet.
-   - Press "Connect" to access Torque's features.
+   - Press "Connect" to access Torque.

 2. **Choose Action**
-   - **Trade**: Trade spot/perps markets while maintaining asset ownership.
    - **Boost**: Supply assets to earn diversified yield across major pools.
    - **Borrow**: Collateralize a loan and receive instant, onchain liquidity.
+   - **Bridge**: Move assets cross-chain to maximize asset potential.
-   - **Import**: Reduce interest burden by refinancing loan positions.
+   - **Import**: Refinance loan positions from major money markets.

 3. **Monitor/Manage**
    - Use the dashboard to track and manage your portfolio.